HARVARD UNIVERSITY STEREO, RADFORD HD250.

 >>What does the lack of damping foam under the x-over tell us about the MA7 engineers?
 Well, it may be that the components used hadn't been affected by vibrations and it may mean that sound could be improved using a foam underlay but Wharfedale used a thicker, tougher foam for x-over underlay, than simply being screwed into acoustic wadding.
 It was more like Hornby Model railroad track underlay.

-Left, not a full range version of the EMI Sirocco woofer this cut-down 6.5 inch long excursion full range does 70Hz-15KHz and is essentially an old world squawker using a compact ceramic magnet.
-A few old world squawkers once sported huge, heavy AlNiCo magnet motors as dual purpose sellers.
-These could be squawkers or mid/woofers but the argument raged that they weren't ideal for either role but something of a compromise, and as a result the prices in the late 1970s had been very reasonable, today they're just never seen.
-If they were to appear on an auction site, the prices commanded would be very high, based on appearances but getting these speakers to actually perform in an admirable way is a different story.
-The EMI speakers of the 14A series occupy the later part of the 1960s High Fidelity Audio scene and were exclusive to the British upper class.
-Some were passed to Bowers & Wilkins, B&W.
+Left, full range version of the above mid-woofer? a cut-down 6.5 inch long excursion full range of 70Hz-15KHz F.R., an old world squawker using a compact ceramic magnet, such squawkers once sported huge, heavy AlNiCo magnet motors, dual purpose sellers as squawkers or mid/woofers but the argument raged compromised in either role, prices in the late 1970s therefore very reasonable, today just never seen, if they were to appear on an auction site, prices commanded would start very high, based on appearances but getting speakers to perform as intended by original designers is a different story, germanium more difficult for constructors than simple tubes, depending on Output Transformers.
+EMI speakers of the 14A series occupy the later part of the 1960s High Fidelity Audio scene, exclusive to the British upper class.
+Some passed to Bowers & Wilkins, B&W.

 We might wonder today what all the fuss was about.
 It was the future in Audio, long excursion and hard dome tweeters, ten years before mass-market designs of cheap and profitable manufacturing.
 A space saving speaker capable of low frequencies using the relatively new long excursion woofer, voice coil travel optimized in the gap flux by a British Empire military research company, EMI that would deliver the goods.
 The later tweeter dome baffle is rough to prevent reflections, the earlier versions left were smooth.